xoum/Commance_TH_sensor/README.md

 # Commance TH_sensor
 TH_sensor is a battery powered Temperature and Hygrometric sensor sending data wirelessly through 433MHz for domotic application.

 You'll find many other implementation of that kind of sensors around the internet.
 Some of them are based on ATTiny85 and/or Dallas temperature sensors.
-However, I hope that my implementation will be usefull to the community
+However, I hope that my implementation will be usefull to the community.
+I've released a first version of this sensor arround a year ago and I'm now decided to force me to publish something on the internet.
+I would like to apologize to some authors if I used their contributions without quoting them.
+I have not written all sources of information that I used when I worked on this project.
+If you think it's relevant to quote your work, let me know!

 ## Hardware
 This project is based on: